pranitsh/TuneEase/README.md

    pip install -e .
    ```

-You can do, but you won't have access to the website yet.
+You can do the below, but you won't have access to the website yet.
 ```sh
 pip install git+https://github.com/Pshah2023/TuneEase.git@main
 ```